IHE/ITI.MHD/input/pagecontent/a_issues.md

 ### Significant changes since MHD Version 4.10
 - changed to AuditEvent profiling leveraging [Basic Audit Log Patterns (BALP) Release 1.1.0](https://profiles.ihe.net/ITI/BALP/index.html)
   - changes to RESTful type, and query subtype
+- Add Simplified Publish [ITI-105] that allows for one DocumentReference and one Binary to be published, expecting the Document Recipient to create the SubmissionSet derived off of the DocumentReference and Community mapping policy.

 ### Significant changes since MHD Version 3.2
 * Due to "breaking" changes, this version of MHD is Version 4.0.1